jonasbg/paste/README.md

 GET    /api/ws/upload         # WebSocket upload for large files GET    /api/metrics/*         # Server stats (no file info)
 ```

+## ❓ FAQ

+### Why use WebAssembly for encryption?
+While browsers provide the Web Crypto API, it requires loading the entire file into memory for encryption/decryption, which can freeze the browser for large files.
+WebAssembly allows us to process files in chunks, providing a smoother experience without memory issues.

+### Why use WebSockets for file upload?
+Many HTTP proxies and servers have file size limits when using traditional multipart form uploads.
+WebSockets allow us to chunk large files into 1MB blocks, bypassing these limitations while providing upload progress feedback.

+### Is my data really secure?
+Yes.
+All encryption happens in your browser using AES-GCM with 256-bit keys before upload.
+The server only sees encrypted data and never receives encryption keys or unencrypted metadata.
+Each file gets a unique identifier, encryption key, and IV (nonce), making it impossible to list or access files without having both the ID and key.

+### What encryption algorithm is used?
+We use AES-GCM (Galois/Counter Mode) which provides both confidentiality and authentication.
+For streaming large files, we implement chunked encryption with unique nonces per chunk.
+Keys are 256-bit by default and generated using cryptographically secure random number generation in the browser.

+### How long are files stored?
+Files are stored indefinitely unless deleted by the uploader using their deletion key.
+We recommend backing up important files as we don't guarantee permanent storage.

+### Are there file size limits?
+Files are processed in 1MB chunks, allowing for efficient handling of large files.
+While there's no hard size limit, browser memory constraints and network conditions may affect performance for extremely large files.

+### Can I delete files after upload?
+Yes, each upload generates a deletion key that can be used to remove the file from the server.
+Keep this key safe as files cannot be deleted without it.

 ## 📝 License